maxwu/selenide-genre-clawer/README.md

 A clawer to fetch song's genre information from internet.
 This project is a practice on PageObject with Selenide.
 Based on it, an app was developed to generate billboard top 100 song list with genre information and dump them into YAML.

+Besides selenide, HtmlUnit is introduced as a headless browser to fetch genre results silently without browser window popped up.

 ## Targets

 Download top 100 billboard tracks information and search genre information with google.